 The Division I National Championships are held annually in April.
 This event, along with other designated competitions, is part of the selection criteria for the Senior World Championship or Olympic Team.
-Athletes that have represented another country in veteran, senior or junior events at FIE level competitions or at the Cadet World Championships in the last three years are not eligible to compete in the Division I National Championship.
+Athletes that have represented another country in the last three years at FIE-level competitions (Veteran/Senior/Junior and those athletes that represented another country in the Cadet World Championships) are not eligible to compete in a National Championship, unless the athlete has been officially approved by the FIE to represent the USA.

-Fencers must be at least 13 years old on January 1 in the year of the competition (see Table 2.5.1 for exceptions).
+Eligibility (age, classification, qualification path) Fencers must be at least 13 years old on Jan.
+1 in the year of the competition (see Table

+2.5.1 for exceptions).
 Fencers must have a classification of "A", "B", or "C" at the entry deadline and be a U.S. citizen or Permanent Resident.